dengwirda/inpoly/README.md

 A fast 'point-in-polygon' implementation in <a href="http://www.mathworks.com">`MATLAB`</a> / <a href="https://www.gnu.org/software/octave">`OCTAVE`</a>.

-The `INPOLY` library returns the "inside/outside" status for a set of vertices `VERT` and a general polygon (`PSLG`) embedded in the two-dimensional plane.
+`INPOLY` returns the "inside/outside" status for a set of vertices `VERT` and a general polygon (`PSLG`) embedded in the two-dimensional plane.
 General non-convex and multiply-connected polygonal regions can be handled. `INPOLY` is intended as a (very) fast replacement for `MATLAB`'s default `INPOLYGON` routine.

 `INPOLY` is based on a 'crossing-number' test, counting the number of times a line extending from each point past the right-most region of the polygon intersects with the polygonal boundary.
 Points with odd counts are 'inside'.
 A simple implementation requires that each edge intersection be checked for each point, leading to (slow) `O(N*M)` overall complexity.